 South Dakota's first state park, Custer State Park, is a 71,000-acre paradise best discovered along its scenic Needles Highway.
 The 14-mile drive winds past one of the park's five sparkling lakes, alongside open meadows where towns of prairie dogs reside, and between weather-shaped granite spires, such as the aptly named Needles Eye.
 Mountain goats are also a common sight.

 Each September the park hosts the Buffalo Roundup, in which cowboys and cowgirls—some dressed in full regalia—corral the park's 1,300 buffalo to help ensure a healthy herd.
 It's spectacular to experience the tremble of the ground when hundreds of bison roar past.

 Crazy Horse Memorial

-For nearly 70 years, a team of rotating workers has been tirelessly blasting, drilling, and chiseling away at what—when finished—is slated to be the largest mountain carving of all time.
+For over 70 years, a team of rotating workers has been tirelessly blasting, drilling, and chiseling away at what—when finished—is slated to be the largest mountain carving of all time.
 The planned 641-foot-wide, 563-foot-high Crazy Horse Memorial sculpture currently depicts the face of Lakota warrior Chief Crazy Horse and what will become his long mane of hair, torso, and outstretched arm, seated atop a fierce horse.
 Visitors can get a good view of the sculpture's progress from its base—the rock's burnt-colored hue comes from its excess of iron—then head indoors to peruse everything from Native American artworks to tribal flags.